 Care for the Mother & Baby for six weeks after birth includes:

-- I come to your home for all the postpartum visits on day 1, day 3, 1 week, 2 week, 4 week and 6 weeks.
+- I come to your home for the postpartum visits on day 1, day 3, 1 week, 2 week, 4 week, and 6 weeks at the office.

 - Vital signs of mother & baby are monitored, patterns of eating & sleeping are noted and breastfeeding assistance is given.